-Let’s clear up a few misconceptions that people sometimes have about raw honey.
+Let’s begin by clearing up a few misconceptions that people sometimes have about raw honey.

-I read on another website that if the honey is runny, you can be sure that it’s not raw.
-And that’s NOT true!
+I read on another website, for example, an article about honey.
+And the 'expert' author stated that if the honey is runny, you can be sure that it’s not raw.

-In fact, if you buy solid honey from the grocery store (often labeled creamed honey or whipped honey), it’s most likely been heated.
+In fact, if you buy solid honey from the grocery store (often labeled creamed honey or whipped honey), it has most likely been heated.

-It’s true that heating honey retards the crystallization process, and that’s a primary reason that large-scale honey producers heat (or pasteurize) their honey.
+It’s true that heating honey retards the crystallization process.
+That’s a primary reason that large-scale honey producers heat (or pasteurize) their honey.